welkinhealth/slate/source/data_api.html.md

 The webhook notification includes which resources have changed, the time range of the changes, and a url to use in a `GET` request to fetch the changes (see *Find* endpoints for each resource).

-Webhook notifications are delayed up to 60 seconds, from the time the resource is changed in Welkin.
+Webhook notifications are sent every `60` seconds.
+This means that notifications might be sent `60` seconds from the time the resource is changed in Welkin.

+The webhook HTTP requests will timeout after `30` seconds if the notified service does not respond.

 **An example of Welkin’s data sync could look like the following:**